-V. "Sector-by-sector Approach" and Entrepreneurship
+V. "Sector by Sector Approach"

-It is clear that the Cool Earth 50 Plan cannot be achieved simply by utilizing market mechanisms.
-To reduce the world's greenhouse gas emissions by half by 2050, breakthrough technical innovations must occur that dramatically promote energy conservation and the use of new energy sources, while using nuclear power generation and other "existing tools" to buy time.
+It is clear that the Cool Earth 50 Plan can in no way be achieved simply by utilizing market mechanisms.
+To reduce the world's greenhouse gas emissions by half by 2050, a breakthrough technical innovation must occur that would dramatically promote energy conservation and the use of new energy sources, while using nuclear power generation and other "existing tools" to buy time.

-A framework that has begun to attract attention in recent years as a key to achieving breakthrough technical innovations is the "sector-by-sector approach."
+A framework which has begun to attract rapid attention in recent years as a key to achieving that breakthrough technical innovation is the "sector by sector approach."
 The approach aims to reduce greenhouse gas emissions considerably, by making drastic, trans-boundary efforts to improve energy efficiency in each sector (industry, field) that emits significant amounts of greenhouse gases.
-The Japanese government is encouraging all countries of the world to adopt this sector-by-sector approach.
+The Japanese government is actively encouraging all countries of the world to adopt this sector by sector approach.

-The advantage of the sector-by-sector approach is that it can make up for the pitfalls in the framework of the Kyoto Protocol, which establishes reduction obligations of greenhouse gas emissions for each country.
+The advantage of the sector by sector approach is that it can make up for the pitfalls in the framework of the Kyoto Protocol that establishes reduction obligations of greenhouse gas emissions for each country.
 There would have been no pitfalls, had all major greenhouse gas emitters participated in the Kyoto Protocol framework, but that was not to be.

-China (the largest greenhouse gas emission country in the world), India (the 4th largest emission country) and other newly developing countries did not participate in the framework for establishing country-specific greenhouse gas emission reduction obligations under the Kyoto Protocol, for fear that doing so would interfere with efforts to realize affluence in their countries.
-At the same time, the United States (the 2nd largest emission country in the world) withdrew from the Kyoto Protocol framework, claiming "unfairness" of nonparticipation by the newly developing countries.
+China (2nd largest greenhouse gas emission country in the world), India (5th largest emission country) and other newly developing countries did not participate in the framework for establishing country-specific greenhouse gas emission reduction obligations under the Kyoto Protocol, for fear that doing so would interfere with efforts to realize affluence in their countries.
+At the same time, the United States (the largest emission country in the world) withdrew from the Kyoto Protocol framework, claiming "unfairness" of nonparticipation by the newly developing countries.
 As a result, the countries that agreed to the imposition of reduction obligations under the Kyoto Protocol only accounted for a little over 30% of total worldwide emissions (calculated based on 2004 data).

 The participation of only some major greenhouse gas emitters in the framework for establishing country-specific emission reduction obligations under the Kyoto Protocol increased the possibility of "carbon leakage."
 Carbon dioxide accounts for the largest proportion of greenhouse gases.
-When countries that have emission reduction obligations exist alongside countries that do not, as under the Kyoto Protocol framework, the transfer of large energy-consuming industries and sectors from the former to the latter may in effect increase worldwide CO2 emissions.
+When countries that have emission reduction obligations exist alongside countries that do not, as under the Kyoto Protocol framework, the transfer of large energy-consuming industries and sectors from the former to the latter may in effect increase worldwide CO_2 emissions.
 This issue is referred to as carbon leakage.
-It occurs because large energy-consuming industries and sectors in emigrant countries obligated to reduce greenhouse gas emissions generally have higher energy efficiency than immigrant countries that have no reduction obligations.
-This carbon leakage issue is a serious pitfall of the Kyoto Protocol framework.
+It occurs because large energy-consuming industries and sectors in emigrant countries obligated to reduce greenhouse gas emissions (such as Japan) generally have higher energy efficiency than immigrant countries that have no reduction obligations (such as China).
+This carbon leakage issue can be said to be a serious pitfall of the Kyoto Protocol framework.

-As opposed to the above framework, the sector-by-sector approach would not cause carbon leakage, because it aims to reduce $CO_2$ and other greenhouse gas emissions per sector, instead of per country.
+As opposed to the above framework, the sector by sector approach would not cause carbon leakage, because it aims to reduce CO_2 and other greenhouse gas emissions per sector, instead of per country.
 Under this approach, large energy-consuming industries/sectors would remain in energy-efficient countries (countries with obligations to reduce emissions), but could also contribute to increasing energy efficiency in their respective industries and sectors in less energy-efficient countries (countries with no emission reduction obligations) through technical transfers.
-It is important that large energy-consuming industries/sectors remain in energy-efficient countries, not only to better control worldwide $CO_2$ emissions in the foreseeable future, but also to insure high probability of technical innovations that could further increase energy efficiency in the further future.
+It is important that large energy-consuming industries/sectors remain in energy-efficient countries, not only to better control worldwide CO_2 emissions in the foreseeable future, but also to insure high probability of technical innovations that could further increase energy efficiency in the farther future.